djarenas/Pedagogical-Algorithms-in-C-/README.md

 Custom Stack Class, implemented as a linked list.
 Class Methods: Push in O(1), remove top element O(1).
 Place an element in the bottom of the stack.
 Custom Queue Class, implemented as a linked list.
 Push and pop in O(1).

+Binary-Trees
+Custom Binary-Tree-Node class.
+Custom Binary-Tree class implemented as linked lists of binary-tree nodes.
+Class Methods: Build the tree using an input vector (pre-order arranged).
+Print an existing tree in either: pre-order, in-order, post-order, or level-order.
+Search if an element is inside the tree.
+Read an existing tree and save elements into a vector.
+Search if an element is inside the tree (breadth-first search or depth-first search); count how many instances an element is found.
+Rotate (left or right) the root or a specific element.
+Custom Binary-Search Tree class inheriting from the Binary-Tree Class.
+Polymorphism in building the binary search tree using an input vector.
+Insert a new element into the binary search tree by keeping the node's relationships valid.
+Find max, min values.
+Remove a node, whether it is a leaf, has a single child, or has two children.